-The Leroy Allston Ames fund was established by Charles B. Cohn ’35 in honor of the late Prof. Leroy Alston Ames.
-Awards are given to the students who submit the best essays on the literature and/or history of England from 1750 – 1900.
+The Leroy Allston Ames fund was established by Charles B. Cohn ’35 in honor of the late Professor Leroy Alston Ames.
+Awards are given to the students who submit the best essays on the literature and/or history of England from 1750 to 1900.

 Recipients: Emily Hawkins | Mahi Taban

-The William H. Carter Jr. Prize in English was established by Harriet R. Carter in memory of her husband, William H. Carter, Jr., an English department professor for over three decades.
+The William H. Carter Jr. Prize in English was established by Harriet R. Carter in memory of her husband, William H. Carter Jr., an English Department professor for more than three decades.
 In addition to his teaching and scholarship, Dr. Carter chaired the department for three consecutive terms.
 The fund supports a prize to be awarded to an outstanding rising senior majoring in English.

 Recipient: Melanie Jennings